stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-Well, my name is Unal and you've refused to call me that so, touché.
+Well, my name is Unal and you've refused to call me that so... touché.

 #### LYDIA

 Just furiously attacking the speaker that the sound came out of.
-Eep!

-##### [laughter]
+#### MR SQUEAKINGTON

+EEEEEEEP!

+__[chuckling]__

+#### MR SQUEAKINGTON

+Eeeow-ow-ow-eee-eow-eeow-eeow-reh!

 #### PILCHARDS

-Alright then.
-Perhaps I will, uh, pop down the aft then and find this scanner and, uh, and pop a lil' comety request into it.
+All right then.
+Perhaps I will, uh, pop down the aft then and find this scanner and, uh, and pop a little comety request into it.
 Yeah?
 Yeah?
 Yeah?
 We like that?
 Yeah, we like it.

-#### WORSHIPER 2X7
+#### WORSHIPER

 I will accompany you.

 #### UNAL

-As will I.
+As will I!

 #### PILCHARDS

 Aww, it doesn't have to be like a party.

+__[chuckling]__

+#### PILCHARDS

-We can just like, two is enough.
-You know, you're needed up here in the, in-in the command room, you know, like a center of a brain.
+We can just--like, two is enough.
+You know, you're needed up here in the--in--in the command room, you know.
+Like a centre of a brain.

 #### UNAL

 Oh, yes, very good.
-Actually, yes, that is a good place for the commander to be.
-I will think about our next moves and put them down on this white board.
+Actually, yes, that is a good place for the commander to be!
+I will think about our next moves and put them down on this white board!

 #### PILCHARDS